nitindermohan/oak-new-docs/content/docs/manuals/flops-addon/flops-project-workflow/stages/stage-1-project-start.md

   oak addon flops p --project-sla-file-name mnist_sklearn_small.json
 ```

-This Demo shows the start of our base-case project:
+This demo shows the start of our base-case project:

 {{< asciinema key="flops_base_case_project_start" poster="0:08" idleTimeLimit="2" >}}

-After sending out the project request via the CLI the following happens:
+After sending out the project request via the CLI, the following happens:
-- The FLOps manager swiftly responds telling us that our request was successful and a new project started running.
+- The FLOps manager swiftly responded, telling us that our request had been successful and that a new project had started running.
   ```bash
     Success: 'Init new FLOps project for SLA '~/oak_cli/addons/flops/projects/mnist_sklearn_small.json'
   ```